 If you are interested in buying one of these machines, definitely do it through a place like Amazon as it has a lot included in the price that might cost you extra buying it separately.

-For example, the popular Expresso HD upright bike on Amazon comes with a router, a surge protector, 3 years of eLive included free (usually $199 a year or $499 for three years), plus white glove delivery and installation and free phone support.
+You can save a great deal of money with one of the older models, like the popular Expresso HD upright bike.
+It comes with a router, a surge protector, 3 years of eLive included free (usually $199 a year or $499 for three years), plus white glove delivery and installation and free phone support.
 Shipping is also free.

-So you can really save a lot of money buying it this way.
+So you can really save a lot of money buying it this way, if the new Expresso bike is out of range for you.

 Best Bikes For 2018